Summary

 The exterior visuals have drawn both praise and indifference from reviews, but the interior styling comes in for more criticism – the white finish is described as sterile, while the touchscreen infotainment system annoys several.

-As of August 2025, the Volkswagen ID.4 holds a New Car Expert Rating of A, with a score of 73%.
-It scores top marks for its low running costs and zero tailpipe emissions, while its safety rating score is also good.
+As of October 2025, the Volkswagen ID.4 holds a New Car Expert Rating of A, with a score of 77%.
+It achieves top marks for its low running costs, zero tailpipe emissions and safety rating score.
 However, its media review scores and Volkswagen’s new car warranty coverage are only average.

 ID.4 highlights